promdi-renzo/xpets-laravel/README.md

 -   `php artisan db:seed to run seeder`
 -   `php artisan route::clear to clear route problems`
 -   `php artisan view::clear to clear view problems`
--   `For Dummy Data of Personnel the Default Password is User123!`
+-   `For Dummy Data of employeee the Default Password is User123!`